Parenthood is a loving & crazy journey that you don't need to do alone.

 What is a doula?

-Modern day Doula’s are trusted & trained professionals who provide continuous physical, emotional and informational support to a mother before, during and shortly after childbirth to help her achieve the healthiest, most satisfying experience possible (DONA, 2019).
+Modern day Doula’s are trusted & trained professionals who provide continuous physical, emotional and educational support to a individual before, during and shortly after childbirth to help them achieve the healthiest, most satisfying experience possible (DONA, 2019).
 There are several types of Doula’s; Birth, Postpartum and Antepartum (bedrest/high-risk pregnancy).
+Doula's are able to provide evidence-based education and judgment free support so you are able to prepare and birth with confidence in your body and decisions.

 What is the difference between a doula and a midwife?